 • Pancreas Inflammation (Pancreatitis): If persistent abdominal pain (which may radiate to the back) occurs, accompanied by vomiting or not, please stop Victoza use and immediately inform your healthcare provider.

-• Severe Low Blood Sugar (Hypoglycemia): When using Victoza alongside medications like sulfonylureas or insulin that can induce low blood sugar, the risk of hypoglycemia increases.
+• Severe Low Blood Sugar (Hypoglycemia): Victoza, along with medications like sulfonylureas or insulin, can induce low blood sugar, increasing the risk of hypoglycemia.
 This risk is elevated in children (10 and older), even when not combined with other blood sugar-lowering medications.
 Recognizable signs include dizziness, blurred vision, anxiety, sweating, slurred speech, hunger, confusion, shakiness, weakness, headache, rapid heartbeat, and jitteriness.

 Who Should Not Take Victoza?

-Since Victoza has a boxed warning for the risk of thyroid tumors, your doctor will not prescribe it if you, or any family member, have a history of medullary thyroid carcinoma.
+Since Victoza has a boxed warning about the risk of thyroid tumors, your doctor will not prescribe it if you or any family member have a history of medullary thyroid carcinoma.
 Victoza is also not recommended if you have Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), a condition affecting the endocrine system.

 If a patient is pregnant, breastfeeding, or wishes to become pregnant, treatment with Victoza should be discontinued due to limited safety data.
 Victoza should only be used during pregnancy if the potential benefit justifies the potential risk to the fetus.

-Other people that should not take Victoza include,
+Other people who should not take Victoza include,

 • Children under the age of 10